 Can’t import OPML

 This might be more important to me than to Ayoa themselves.
 They might see other mindmapping software as competition, but they need to hasten the takeup by allowing users to import all their old mindmaps, most of which can be exported to OPML (Outline Processor Markup Language) format.
-But I use many mindmapping software (I have a whole library of Simplemind mindmaps) that I can’t import into Ayoa.
+But I use many mindmapping software tools (I have a whole library of Simplemind mindmaps) that I can’t import into Ayoa.
 You can only import iMindmaps (from when iMindmap was a separate project launched by Tony Buzan).

 Moving a mindmap branch